 How can I watch EA Play Live 2020?

-The EA Play Live 2020 live stream will be hosted on EA’s official website, Twitch and YouTube channels.
-Check here for more details.
+The EA Play Live 2020 live stream was hosted on EA’s official website, Twitch and YouTube channels.
+Watch the full event below.

-What games will be announced at EA Play Live 2020?
+What games were announced at EA Play Live 2020?